Quad-Plex/quads-modest-toolbox/README.md

 TODO:
-- Write a global updater.lua that allows changing of base globals and has 'Test' buttons under each base global int range#
+- Write a global updater.lua that allows changing of base globals and has 'Test' buttons under each base global int range
+- Add an Action to Stop All Loop Actions
+  - perhaps separate the loop actions into a new "Troll Loops" sub aswell
 - Add Readme and FAQ description for unclear actions
 - More testing with the invisible MOC maybe
 - More testing with the speedometer (find displayboxtype without fade-in maybe?)
 - Vehicle Spawner with godmode spawner option
   - maybe make each spawner option have three buttons - Spawner #1, Spawner #2 and Godmode Toggle
+  - also save car to favorites list
+    - if favorites list exists, add a 'favorites' list on top separated by a row of ------
+    - add 'remove car from favorites' for cars in the list
 - improve globalscanner
   - search for value lower than x or greater than x
   - Make found globals be their own submenu with more options